An NCAA Tournament with empty arenas? It can’t be ruled out

-DALLAS (AP) — Imagine an NCAA Tournament with no fans in the arenas.
+DALLAS — Imagine an NCAA Tournament with no fans in the arenas.

 What normally would be thought an impossibility isn’t so far-fetched as the United States and the rest of the world attempt to contain the spread of the new coronavirus.